This setting defines which extruder should print the walls. It can be set for the inner or outer wall separately.

 - Hide or expose: The seam will be hidden when possible and exposed when there is no other option.

 Small gaps between the layers in the Z-direction of a model can be “fixed” by using this setting.
-Disabling it will ensure the layers will fuse together by printing infill between the bottom and top of the gap.
+Enabling it will ensure the layers will fuse together by printing infill between the bottom and top of the gap.
 If you disable this setting, it won’t fill the gap and will simply print the bottom and top as they appear in the model.